 Basically, Ruby on Rails (RoR) is just a web framework, a construction that uses Ruby language.
 However, Ruby was born not for serving web development.
 That’s the reason why Ruby has only a few updates for 15 years.
 Secondly, RoR cannot be sure about its scalability.
 When you are making a huge application, what you need is technology supported by a giant (like .NET or Java).
 Read more: Why choose Ruby on Rails?

-Besides, you need a large community development with great resource (like Java or PHP).
+Besides, you need a large community development with a great resource (like Java or PHP).
 RoR has neither of these elements.
-That is a considerable difficulty for developer when they want to make a web app with Ruby language.
+That is a considerable difficulty for a developer when they want to make a web app with Ruby language.
 Next, RoR is not stable enough.
-For example, when setting up RoR on an Apache, you are only possible to use Ruby with fastCGI.
+For example, when setting up RoR on an Apache, you are only possible to use Ruby with FastCGI.

 However, it is so challenging that the Apache will crash every when there is a hit to an app in RoR.
 Although guidelines to fix this crash are available, this inconvenience for user/developer obviously is a weakness of RoR framework.
 Read more: Web development trends 2017

 In spite of many compliments for RoR that it is a beautiful construction.
 It also saves our energy a lot thank for the flexibility of Ruby language.
-However the aforementioned disadvantages of RoR, together with some other ones such as undocument behaviors and users’ wary about its “newness”, explain why RoR is not yet a technology of web 2.0, as well as why experianced RoR programmers are so scarce.
+However, the aforementioned disadvantages of RoR, together with some other ones such as undocumented behaviours and users’ wary about its “newness”, explain why RoR is not yet a technology of web 2.0, as well as why experienced RoR programmers are so scarce.